ruffrey/nurtrace/docs/ctrnn.md

 It is possible this is a CTRNN implementation.

-Key terms:
+- time-based firings

-- adaptation algorithm
+- has *adaptation algorithm*
 - training on *unknown dynamical systems*